dssg/envfile/README.md

 # envfile

-POSIX-compatible script – like `env` – to run a program in an environment modified by values set in a *file* at the specified path.
+POSIX-compatible script, like `env`, to run a program in an environment modified by values set in a *file* at the specified path.

 This achieves the same as: